No, not that kind of date. Sorry if that’s what brought you here.

 Cardinal or ordinal?

-Next on the agenda: do we write ‘30 September’ (cardinal) or ‘30th September’ (ordinal)?
+Next up: do we write ‘30 September’ (cardinal) or ‘30th September’ (ordinal)?
 (The choice to use the day-month format makes no difference to the discussion here.)

 One of the modern trends in editorial practice is to minimise the clutter on a page or screen, making it neat and free of needless distractions.
 We can easily understand dates without the ‘st’, ‘nd’, ‘rd’ or ‘th’ suffix, so it’s unnecessary, and so out it goes.